trieu/leo-bot/README.md

 6. Run ./start_app.sh
 7. The LEO BOT is started at the host 0.0.0.0 with port 8888
 8. For demo and local test, open redis-cli, run: hset demo userlogin demo
-9. Go to the HOSTNAME to test (e.g: https://leobot.example.com )
+9. Go to the HOSTNAME to test.
+The example of my demo at https://leobot.leocdp.com